 If you’re getting negative reviews, rectify the problems – use them as feedback.

 Also, use the Top Rated Local badge on your website and include some testimonials in your content.
 With those, many people will be satisfied that you’re reliable.

 As a digital marketing company, we usually suggest online marketing solutions for our clients.
 They’re more effective than most print media or cold calling.

 But painting, because it’s such a tangible home service, benefits from some door to door work.

 Print up a professional ad with an introductory offer and leave it on door knobs in neighborhoods where many of the houses are getting to the age they need to be painted.

 Be sure your website URL and phone number are on the flyer.
+Or, use a QR code that goes to a landing page.
 We don’t recommend cold calling (knocking on doors), but strike up conversations if people are around.